ItMeansBigMountain/Financial.Market.ML/ML-Pipeline-Notes/Model_Selection.md

 # Model Selection for SRE Predictive Analysis

 ## Project Goal

-The goal is to develop a machine learning model that is technically capable of automating the predictive analysis tasks commonly handled by an SRE.
+The goal is to develop a machine learning model capable of automating the predictive analysis tasks commonly handled by an SRE.

 ## Table of Contents